 Connection Lost between Cloud Imaging Service and Cloud Imaging Device Manager

 If there is a communication failure between the Cloud Imaging Device Manager and the Cloud Imaging Service, the Cloud Imaging Service may not immediately be aware of it.
 The perceived state of Jobs in the Imaging Devices and in the Cloud Imaging Service may diverge.
-If the failure were just in the communications link, Job Requests previously submitted by the Cloud Imaging Service may be fully satisfied; alternatively, if there were Device problems, the Cloud Print Manager and/or the Imaging Device may have lost all memory of recently submitted Job Requests.
+If the failure were just in the communications link, Job Requests previously submitted by the Cloud Imaging Service may be fully satisfied; alternatively, if there were Device problems, the Cloud Imaging Device Manager and/or the Imaging Device may have lost all memory of recently submitted Job Requests.

 When communication is restored, the Cloud Imaging Device Manager must cause the Job statuses in the Cloud Imaging Service and the Cloud Imaging Manager/Device to be realigned.
 This must also be done whenever the Cloud Imaging Device Manager is initialized or started.

 The Client (and therefore the User) will see Job status as reported by the Cloud Imaging Service.
 Once the Cloud Imaging Device Manager has started on the Job, it will be reporting status back to the Cloud Imaging Service.
 The Job statuses in the Cloud Imaging Service and the Cloud Imaging Device Manager can be very different after communication between the Cloud Imaging Device Manager and the Cloud Imaging Service is lost and then restored.
 For example, the Cloud Imaging Service may have aborted the Job or the Client cancelled the Job while the Printer has continued and perhaps completed it.

+Use of Resource Services

+The Resource Service allows professionally prepared job processing resources to be stored and then reused later for repetitive job processing, sharing by users, and management in centralized or distributed manner.
+The Resource Service is accessed by the User Client and uses a different interface set than the Hardcopy Imaging Services.

+Resources available to a User from a Resource Service include:

+Templates containing the pre-set descriptive and processing parameters of a job or document suitable for submission to a targeted Imaging S ervice.
+A Template contains instructions representing the user’s preconfigured intent that can be used as-is or modified by the user, if authorized.
+Once the user is satisfied with the Template, the network Template Client application passes the Template to an intended MFD Service Client for creating job tickets or document tickets.
+These tickets are then used for job creation by the Service .

+an input or output ICC Profile enabling correct color space conversion

+a Form for document production for insertion at the front page of a document

+an image (e.g. Watermark, Logo, background) for Overlays

+a Font for text printing

+In a Cloud environment, the Resource Service may be in the Cloud and be identified in conjunction with a Cloud Imaging Service.
+Alternatively, it may be associated with a Device at a User's base location, in which case it is most reasonably located from a remote site by a standard means for accessing servers at a base location, such as by VPN.

 Out of scope

 From the Charter of the Cloud Imaging working group [ ] and the recognition that Cloud Imaging may use different paths and elements within the cloud that are not within the province of the Printer Working Group, the detailed definition of the following elements and aspects of Cloud Imaging is out of scope for this specification, although the general functions performed by these things in Cloud Imaging may be identified in the Model discussion.